reubano/ongeza/README.md

 keybump
 =======

-* keybump is an opinionated script for managing version releases in a github project.
+* keybump is an opinionated command-line tool to manage versioning, dist, releasing package builds.
-* keybump makes following the [semantic versioning specification](http://semver.org/) a breeze.
+* keybump makes following the [semantic versioning specification](http://semver.org) a breeze.
 * keybump helps to automate the tedious task of summarizing changes from one version to the next by intelligently parsing the commit messages.

 -----